CraftCanvasMC/Horizon/README.md

 ## How To
 ### Installation and Running
 Horizon is simple to install and get running.
-You can download Horizon from our website, https://canvasmc.io, and from there it is as simple as dropping the downloaded jar file into the *same directory* as your server jar. **DO NOT REPLACE THE SERVER JAR!!** Horizon works as an external wrapper for the server jar, so the server jar needs to be present for Horizon to function correctly.
+You can download Horizon from our website, https://canvasmc.io, and from there it is as simple as dropping the downloaded JAR file into the *same directory* as your server JAR. **DO NOT REPLACE THE SERVER JAR!!** Horizon works as an external wrapper for the server JAR, so the server JAR needs to be present for Horizon to function correctly.
 The default file Horizon will search for is `server.jar`, which is configurable wth the `horizon.yml` configuration file:

 ```yaml